Example circuits¶

 examples work without data aquisition, you currently cannot run them against the

-emulator, i.e. when you use LUCIDAC_ENDPOINT="emu://"
+emulator, i.e. when you use LUCIDAC_ENDPOINT="emu://" you won’t get output.

 Jupyter notebooks¶